XJF2332/GOT-OCR-2-GUI/README-en.md

   correspond to the file names without extensions in the `language.json` files.
 - If you wish to add language support, for the CLI, just add a new `language.json` file (I strongly recommend using an existing file as a starting point).
 For the GUI, you will also need the corresponding `language.md` file.
-- In the future, a script will be available to manage language configuration files, but for now, you need to manually modify them, with the default set to Simplified Chinese.
+- You can run `language-config-manager.py` to manage the language configuration files.

 ## Tips